 Ever wanted to run your own private chat service, either for business or personal use?
 Openfire is a fantastic open source XMPP instant messaging server that will allow you to do just that.

 – You will need a server with root privileges.
 If you do not have a server already, you can spin up one of our industry-leading Cloud servers in under 30 seconds.

 Before we begin, update the repo metadata with the following command:

 Openfire has one dependency, Java Runtime Environment.
 Run the following to install:

 Head over to the Openfire download page.
 You will want to download the Debian specific package.

-Once you have the file downloaded to your workstation, upload it to the VPS using an SFTP client of your choice.
+Once you have the file downloaded to your workstation, upload it to the cloud server using an SFTP client of your choice.
 Some good examples are FileZilla and WinSCP.
 For more information on uploading files via SFTP, click HERE.